jafari-dev/better-git-commits/README.md

 ❌ `First commit`

 🔷 **Why it's bad?**
-> It's not important for the reader to be known about the number of commit in its message.
-Because he/she can be known about it, by has a looking to the Git's log.
-Also he/she couldn't have any idea about the what happen's in the codebase in this commit!
+> It's not important for the reader to known about the number of commits in the commit message.
+Because he/she can just check Git logs.
+> you should inform the reader that exactly what happened
+>
+✅ git commit -m 'feat: initialize project and download project dependencies'

 ❌ `Add some codes`